viveknair6915/Video-Summarization-System/README.md

 ## Features

-- **Text Summarization**: Automatically generate concise summaries of long texts.
-- **Interactive Reading**: Enhance your reading with interactive features and tools.
+- Fast and accurate summarization of YouTube videos.
+- User-friendly interface powered by Streamlit.
+- Utilizes LangChain and Whisper frameworks for efficient processing and summarization.
+-
 ## Installation

 To get started with the Reading Companion Project, follow these steps: